ptranquil/namaste-react/NOTES/13-Time-for-test.md

     1. Unit Testing
         - Testing a component in isolation
     2. Integration Testing
-        - Testing the feature where multiple components are inbvolved
+        - Testing the feature where multiple components are involved
     3. End to End Testing (e2e)
         - Testing the whole application at once